HackYourFutureBelgium/working-with-code/week-1-homework.md

 After turning on GitHub pages, add this link as your home page on your github user profile (if you don't already have a personal web site).

+Looking for a little more flare?
+Set [a theme](https://pages.github.com/themes/) for your home page.

 [TOP](#working-with-code--week-1-homework)

 ---